 Dr. Puder-York specializes in one-to-one, organizationally-sponsored coaching for executives.
 The objective is to improve their leadership performance, motivation, focus, commitment and direction.
 She helps valued executives: maintain resiliency through change and upheavals; adjust behaviors to fit their work environment; enhance their leadership, communication, interpersonal and self-management skills and to identify and manage their blindspots to achieve superior performance.

-Dr. Puder-York consults with CEOs and HR professionals regarding behavioral issues in the workplace, and maintains a limited private practice.
+Dr. Puder-York has been a sounding board to numerous senior executives in helping them navigate their broad portfolios while developing high performing leaders.
+She consults with CEOs and HR professionals regarding behavioral issues in the workplace, and maintains a private practice.
 She is also a strategic partner with the Ellig Group, an Executive Search and Leadership Practice.
-Dr. Puder-York works with the Ellig Group’s Leadership Practice to provide in-depth behavioral assessments and customized executive coaching services.

 Formerly Vice President and head of Citigroup's (formerly Citicorp) global in-house Employee Assistance Program for 10 years, Dr. Puder-York has a practical bottom-line business focus when coaching and consulting executive clients.
 She has a personable style and is straightforward and acute in her observations and counsel.
 She has a demonstrated track record of efficiently attaining positive results with high potential, high performance executives and professionals.